bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

-The most basic webpack configuration needs to define the root context of a package, where the modules it'll contain are relative to, an entry point, relative to the context, an output path, to place all output assets, and a filename template for all output chunks.
+The most basic webpack configuration needs to define the root context of a package, where the modules it'll contain are relative to, an entry point, an output path to place all output assets, and a filename template for all output chunks.

+You might not realize it, but we already taught you `M.E.CH.A`...

 ---